edgio-docs/edgio-docs/guides/delivery/control/manage/origin_storage_users.md

 ---
 <Callout type="info">Except where noted, the procedures in this section require Company Admin privileges.</Callout>

+<Tip>Refer to the Storage Console Guide for details on working with accounts, users, files, site navigation, and more.</Tip>

-Navigate to Manage > Origin Storage Users in the navigation pane.
+Navigate to *Manage* > *Origin Storage Users* in the navigation pane.
 The *Origin Storage Users* screen is displayed, with a list of all Origin Storage users associated with the currently selected Edgio Account.

 [Manage Users screen](/images/delivery/storage/manage.png)